Guide / Walt Disney World

 Start with the booths that matter most to your group, especially if a returning favorite makes the final food lineup.
 Food & Wine weekends can get crowded around World Showcase, and late-day lines can make a simple snack feel like a commitment.

-For a calmer day, use early afternoon for food, save Remy's Hide & Squeak for movement between countries, and treat Eat to the Beat as the evening anchor if the artist lineup fits your group.
+For a calmer day, use early afternoon for food, save Remy's Hide & Squeak for movement between countries, and treat Eat to the Beat as the evening anchor if the artist on your date fits your group.

 Image credit: Disney Parks Blog.